Fundamentals of Construction Law

 We also offer this course as MSc Construction Law and Practice.

-Register for our next Open Day to learn more about studying Construction Law and speak to the course team
+Register for our next Open Day where you can learn more about the course and meet the tutors

 - Learn how to conduct and communicate legal analysis with confidence and accuracy in relation to any aspect of mainstream professional construction practice